 The lower back is responsible for providing support for daily activities.
-It allows you to twist and bend your back, the muscles in this area are also responsible for walking as they rotate your hips.
-The lumbar region has a high density of nerves.
-Thus it is not always possible for the brain to accurately judge what the cause of the pain is.
+It allows you to twist and bend your back.
+The muscles in this area are also responsible for walking as they rotate your hips.

 Lower back pain is categorized in three types.
 Namely acute pain, subacute low back pain and Chronic back pain.

 - Acute Pain: When there is tissue damage in the lower back, this type of pain usually occurs.
 It comes of suddenly and lasts until the tissue is repaired or healed.
 It can take up to a few days to a week to heal.

 - Subacute Low Back pain: This type of pain occurs when there is muscle strain or joint pain.
 It is more sever in nature.
 It can last from 6 weeks to 3 months.

 - Chronic Pain: This is the most severe type of back pain.
 It lasts over 3 months.
 A medical check-up is highly recommended in this case.

 The pain may also manifest in different forms, such as dull pain, sharp pain, severe pain and mild pain, for example.

 Apart from the pain, there may be other symptoms that are present.
 These include stiffness, numbness and reduced range of motion.

 There are many reasons for back pain to occur as the grind of the day can play a huge factor in damaging your spine.
 We will be going over some common reasons of why you might be experiencing back pain in the lumbar spine.
 That being said the 4 most common reason for lower back pain are: